Among Italians from the other 19 regions of Italy, it's fair to say Molise is considered a bit of a joke.

 A beach near the resort of Termoli.
 Photo: Renata Virzinate/Flickr

-The southern Adriatic coast is considered to be one of Italy's most beautiful stretches of coastline – of which Molise boasts its own 35 kilometre stretch.
+The southern Adriatic coast is considered to be one of Italy's most beautiful stretches of coastline – and Molise boasts its own 35 kilometre stretch.

-The beaches around the region's picturesque coastal town of Termoli are as good as those offered by other Italian regions, but are much less of a tourist trap.
+The sandy hideaways around the region's picturesque coastal town of Termoli are as good as those offered by other Italian regions, but are much less of a tourist trap.

 While visitors to Italy's packed-out beaches struggle to find enough space to unfurl their towel during peak season, visitors to Molise's coastline have much more space and privacy.